 Ibri

-The city of Ibri is situated in Oman’s northwest, close to the United Arab Emirates border.
-With a population of around 110,000, it serves as the Al Dhahirah Governorate’s capital.
-The city is bordered by rocky hills and desert scenery and is well-known for its hot, dry environment.
+Ibri is situated in Oman’s northwest, close to the United Arab Emirates border.
+With a population of around 110,000, it serves as the capital of the Al Dhahirah Governorate.
+Rocky hills and desert scenery border the city, and it is well-known for its hot, dry environment.
 The Ibri Tombs and the Bat Tombs, which date back to the third millennium BCE, are only two of the significant archaeological sites that can be found in Ibri.
 Ibri has a long history that goes back to antiquity.

-Islam, Oman’s official religion, is practiced by the vast majority of people in Ibri.
-The city is home to a number of mosques, notably the enormous and elaborate Ibri Mosque, which acts as the center of the neighborhood’s Muslim population.
-The mosque has a sizable central dome and several minarets, which are typical aspects of Islamic design.
+Most people in Ibri Oman practice Islam, Oman’s official religion.
+The city is home to several mosques, notably the enormous and elaborate Ibri Mosque, which is the center of the neighborhood’s Muslim population.
+The mosque has a sizable central dome and several minarets, typical Islamic design aspects.

 Many residents of Ibri observe Ramadan, the holy month of fasting, and the five daily prayers, reflecting how vital Islam is to their way of life and culture.
-During Islamic holidays like Eid al-Fitr and Eid al-Adha, which commemorate the end of Ramadan and the yearly Hajj journey, respectively, the city also holds a number of festivities and celebrations.
+During Islamic holidays like Eid al-Fitr and Eid al-Adha, commemorating the end of Ramadan and the yearly Hajj journey, the city also holds several festivities and celebrations.

 Sultan Qaboos Grand Mosque

-Ibri’s economy is mostly centered on agriculture and traditional crafts, while there are some contemporary enterprises operating there as well.
+The Ibris economy mostly centers on agriculture and traditional crafts, while some contemporary enterprises operate there.
 Date farming in the area is well-known, and dates are an important export and source of revenue for nearby farmers.
-Fruits, vegetables, and cereals are some of the additional crops farmed there.
+Fruits, vegetables, and cereals are some additional crops farmed there.

-Ibri also has a number of small-scale enterprises, including ceramics, weaving, and handicrafts, all of which have a long history in the area.
-The city is home to a variety of traditional souqs, or markets, where local goods may be bought.
+Ibri also has several small-scale enterprises, including ceramics, weaving, and handicrafts, all with a long history in the area.
+The city is home to various traditional souqs or markets where local goods may be bought.

-The building of new roads, hospitals, and schools, as well as the growth of Ibri’s industrial sector, have all been funded by investments made by the Omani government in recent years.
+The Omani government has invested in recent years to fund the building of new roads, hospitals, and schools and the growth of Ibri’s industrial sector.
 This has helped to build new sectors in the area, including manufacturing, services, and construction, and it has also helped to provide job possibilities for locals.

-Ibri’s tourism sector is expanding as a result of the city luring tourists eager to discover the area’s rich history and scenic beauty.
-In addition to several medieval forts and cemeteries, the surrounding Al Dhahirah Governorate also offers stunning natural features like the towering sand dunes of the Rub’ al Khali desert.
+Ibri’s tourism sector is expanding due to the city luring tourists eager to discover the area’s rich history and scenic beauty.
+In addition to several medieval forts and cemeteries, the surrounding Al Dhahirah Governorate also offers stunning natural features like the towering dunes of the Rub al Khali desert.

 Political Landscape: